maubanel/UE5-Static-Meshes/basic-column-iv/README.md

 ##### `Step 3.`\|`ITSM`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Lets remove the top of the column as we need to cut a hole to join with the box on top.
+Select the **TriModel | TriSel** tool and pick a **Brush** of a small size and select all the triangles on the top of the column.
+Press the <kbd>Delete</kbd> button.
+This will remove this top face.
+When you are happy that you have done it correctly press the <kbd>Accept</kbd> button.

 ![remove top of column](images/removeTopOfColumn.png)